RookieEnough/Revanced-AutoBuilds/README.md

 ## ⚠️ Disclaimer & Legal

 > **Important:** This project is an automated build tool.
-The APKs provided in the releases are generated automatically using official ReVanced tools and patches.
+The APKs provided in the releases are generated automatically using official Morphe tools and patches.

-* **Affiliation:** These builds are **not** officially affiliated with the ReVanced Team.
+* **Affiliation:** These builds are **not** officially affiliated with the Morphe Team.
 * **Usage:** Provided for educational and convenience purposes only.
 Use at your own risk.
-* **GmsCore:** ReVanced GmsCore is required for these non-root apps to function correctly.
+* **GmsCore:** Morphe's MicroG-RE is required for these non-root apps to function correctly.
 * **Updates:** Patches are automatically pulled from the latest sources; builds may occasionally contain experimental features.

 ---